ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

     Commands:
     direct
     docker_compose
+    connect

-In the preceding output, the two available methods for starting ACP are listed:
+In the preceding output, the three available methods for starting ACP are listed:
 - ``direct``: start ACP directly by providing the path to the ``acp_grpcserver`` executable.
 - ``docker_compose``: start ACP using Docker Compose.
+- ``connect``: connect to an already running ACP server.

 Either method can be configured with ``ansys-launcher``.
 For example, to use the ``direct`` method, you can run ``ansys-launcher configure ACP direct``.